dotnet/EntityFramework.Docs/entity-framework/core/providers/provider-log.md

 * https://github.com/aspnet/EntityFrameworkCore/pull/12057 - Allow customizable SQL delimeters in tests
   * Test changes that allow non-strict floating point comparisons in BuiltInDataTypesTestBase
-  * Test changes that allow query tests to be re-used with different SQK delimeters
+  * Test changes that allow query tests to be re-used with different SQL delimeters
-* https://github.com/aspnet/EntityFrameworkCore/pull/12072 - Add DbFuction tests to the relational specification tests
+* https://github.com/aspnet/EntityFrameworkCore/pull/12072 - Add DbFunction tests to the relational specification tests
   * Such that these tests can be run against all database providers
 * https://github.com/aspnet/EntityFrameworkCore/pull/12362 - Async test cleanup
   * Remove `Wait` calls, unneeded async, and renamed some test methods
 * https://github.com/aspnet/EntityFrameworkCore/pull/12666 - Unify logging test infrastructure
-  * `CreateListLoggerFactory` changed, which will require providers using these tests to react
+  * Added `CreateListLoggerFactory` and removed some previous logging infrastructure, which will require providers using these tests to react
 * https://github.com/aspnet/EntityFrameworkCore/pull/12500 - Run more query tests both synchronously and asynchronously
   * Test names and factoring has changed, which will require providers using these tests to react
 * https://github.com/aspnet/EntityFrameworkCore/pull/12766 - Renaming navigations in the ComplexNavigations model